coherent-research/mcs-documentation/MCSApiDescription.md

   "timeAdjustmentResult": "SUCCESS"
 }
 ```
-# DCE Result API
+# MCS Result API
 ## General
-DCE will send the results of any data collection request to the provided URL using the DCE Result API.
+MCS will send the results of any data collection request to the provided URL using the MCS Result API.

 ## Data Collect Result method

 The Data Collection Result method will use a HTTP POST message and the parameters will be sent in the body of the message as a JSON object.
-The object format is exactlty as in the response to the DCE Collection Status request above.
+The object format is exactlty as in the response to the MCS Collection Status request above.
 ```
 POST collection-result
 ```
 ### URL Request Parameters
-See DCE Collection Status request above.
+See MCS Collection Status request above.

 ### JSON Response parameters
 Name            | Type   | Value | Mandatory